cyclejs/old-website/_posts/2015-01-25-components.md

  }
 {% endhighlight %}

-The remaining of the program is rather easy given that we've written the same labeled slider in the two previous chapters.
+The remainder of the program is rather easy given that we've written the same labeled slider in the two previous chapters.
 However, this time we take props as the initial value.

 {% highlight js %}
 function main(sources) {